morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 ### Config rules

 You can set remediation directly in config rules.
 This allow you to use SSM automation to execution remediation action.

+### Summary of automation

+Both CloudWatch Event and Config rules are possible to achieve remediation.
+But CloudWatch event have more target possiblities.